Marshall214/nexa-pay-ido/PRD.md

 ## 🎯 Executive Summary

-The NexaPay IDO Platform is a comprehensive decentralized token sale application that enables users to participate in Initial DEX Offerings (IDOs) for the NexaPay Token (NPT) using PUSD stablecoin.
+The NexaPay IDO Platform is a comprehensive decentralized token sale application that enables users to participate in Initial DEX Offerings (IDOs) for the NexaPay Token (NPT) using Sepolia ETH.
 Built with React, TypeScript, and Web3 technologies, the platform provides a seamless interface for wallet connection, token purchase, and real-time transaction tracking in a cyberpunk-themed design.

 ### Key Objectives
-- Enable secure and transparent token purchases using PUSD stablecoin
+- Enable secure and transparent token purchases using Sepolia ETH
 - Provide real-time feedback and transaction status updates
 - Implement comprehensive testing and validation features
 - Deliver an engaging, professional user experience